Mehmet-Emre-Dogan/smartHome/README.md

 </div>

-- Make sure the regulator and PC grounds are connected (If you are using a PC to power the regulator, it is OK too since the grounds meet at the motherboard)
+- Make sure the regulator and PC grounds are connected (If you are using the PC to power the regulator also, it is OK too since the grounds meet at the PC motherboard)
 - Plug back FTDI in to PC
 - Press the button on sonoff
 - While keeping pressed, plug the regulator.